-- Completely read all instructions before beginning.
-If you are not sure you can safely complete the installation, seek assistance from any of the following sources: - Lowe's® Professional Installation is available for this product and the work is guaranteed.
-Call your Lowe's® store to have this water heater installed. - Schedule an appointment with a qualified person to install your water heater. - Call our Technical Assistance Hotline at 1-877-817-6750.
+Read all instructions completely before beginning.
+If you are not sure you can safely complete the installation, seek assistance from any of the following sources:

+- Schedule an appointment with a qualified person to install your water heater. - Call Technical Assistance at the telephone number listed on your warranty. - 2